sergeylukin/dotfiles/README.md

 * OH-MY-ZSH
 * VIM
 * GIT
-* ROXTERM
-* Xfce Terminal Emulator
 * SCREEN
 * TMUX

 Screenshots
 ===========

 Below are some screenshots of how your environment should look after setting up the dotfiles.
-I made these screenshots while working via PUTTY remotely, but when working locally, ROXTERM looks exactly the same.
+Make sure to apply Solarized theme to your terminal in order to get similar effect.

 ZSH + GIT
 ----------